Links on Android Authority may earn us a commission. Learn more.

 The Apple Watch SE is a more affordable version of the Series 6 wearable.
-It makes lots of small trade-offs, which shouldn’t matter to most potential buyers, to reach the lower price point.
+To reach the lower price point, it makes lots of small trade-offs, which shouldn’t matter to most potential buyers.
 It’s a true workout and smartphone companion that offers most of the features people want at a more palatable cost.
+And it’s probably the best Apple Watch for most people.

-Find out why we like this latest wearable in the Android Authority Apple Watch SE review.
+Find out why we like this affordable Apple wearable in the Android Authority Apple Watch SE review.

 The Apple Watch SE is identical in design to the Apple Watch Series 6 save for two things: colors and materials.
 The Series 6 is offered in a nice range of shades, including silver, space gray, gold, blue, and red, but the SE is limited to silver, space gray, and gold.
 Similarly, where the Series 6 comes in aluminum, stainless steel, and titanium, the SE is only available in aluminum.
 Everything else is the same.